Randy Arozarena Player Props: Rays vs. Rangers

 Randy Arozarena At The Plate

-- Among qualifying batters, he ranks 38th in batting average, while his on-base percentage ranks 10th and he is 53rd in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 34th, his on-base percentage ranks ninth, and he is 42nd in the league in slugging.

+- Arozarena has reached base via a hit in 59 games this season (of 93 played), and had multiple hits in 27 of those games.

-- In 63.0% of his 92 games this season, Arozarena has picked up at least one hit.
-He's also had 26 multi-hit games.
+- In 37.6% of his games this season, Arozarena has picked up at least one RBI.
+In 13 of those games (14.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.